SeaBee-no/SeaBee-rpi-uploader/readme.md

     cd LCD-show/
     sudo ./LCD35-show 180 # 180 for rotating the screen

-## Change some settings to make it smoother
+## Disable popup for newly inserted devices
-File Manager -> edit > preferences > volume management > Uncheck "Show available options for removable media when they are inserted "
+File Manager -> Edit > Preferences > Volume Management > Uncheck "Show available options for removable media when they are inserted"

 ## Configure rclone